SeanBasu/test/README.md

 Response

-Response will have information about blobbers allocated and stats for the allocation.
+Response will have information about the blobbers that are allocated and stats for the allocation.
 Stats contain important information about the size of the allocation, size used, number of write markers, and challenges passed/failed/open/redeemed

 ### Get metadata